Lewis Hamilton: Driving style

 Hamilton is regarded as one of the best wet-weather drivers in the sport, with some of his best performances occurring in those conditions.
 In the 2008 British Grand Prix, Hamilton bested second-place Nick Heidfeld by over a minute, the largest margin of victory recorded since the 1995 Australian Grand Prix.
 During the turbo-hybrid era, Hamilton remained unbeaten in every race affected by wet weather from the 2014 Japanese Grand Prix up to the 2019 German Grand Prix, where his almost five-year streak was broken by Max Verstappen.
 His wet weather drive at the 2020 Turkish Grand Prix where he clinched his seventh world title was widely acclaimed, with Joe Saward describing it as "one of his greatest performances".
 Qualifying sixth for the race after Mercedes struggled with tyre temperatures and a track that lacked grip after being recently resurfaced, during the race he gambled on a one-stop strategy in mixed conditions whilst his rivals chose to change their tyres for a second time, enabling him to take the lead and win by over 30 seconds.
 His performance was contrasted with that of his team-mate Bottas, who spun four times and finished a lap down in 14th place.
 Hamilton cited the race as his "stand-out" performance of the season.

-Hamilton is the most successful driver in Formula One history, holding the most amount of major driver records.
+Hamilton is the most successful driver in Formula One history, holding the most major driver records.

-Ayrton Senna was a major influence on Hamilton's driving style, recalling: "I think it's partly because I watched [him] when I was young and I thought 'this is how I want to drive when I get the opportunity' and I went out there and tried it on the kart track.
+Ayrton Senna was a major influence on Hamilton's driving style; he recalled: "I think it's partly because I watched [him] when I was young and I thought 'this is how I want to drive when I get the opportunity' and I went out there and tried it on the kart track.
 My whole approach to racing has developed from there."
 He has been compared to Senna in raw speed.
 In 2010, Hamilton drove Senna's original title-winning McLaren MP4/4 as part of a tribute documentary by the BBC motoring show Top Gear.
 In the documentary, along with fellow racing drivers, he named Senna as the number one driver ever.

 Earlier in his career, Hamilton was criticised for being hot-headed at times, as demonstrated when he was disqualified in Imola in the GP2 Series for overtaking the safety car, something he went on to repeat four years later in Formula One at the 2010 European Grand Prix in Valencia.
 Following his move to Mercedes, Hamilton was credited with demonstrating greater maturity, while maintaining his ruthlessness and aggression.
 The official Formula One website describes him as "invariably a fierce but fair fighter".